melzismn/GeoProML4GeoData/README.md

 # GeoProML4GeoData
 ![alt text](teaser.png)
-This is the Repository for the course Geometry processing and machine learning for geometric data, yields at the University of Milano-Bicocca, in November 2023.
+This is the Repository for the course Geometry Processing and Machine Learning for Geometric Data, yields at the University of Milano - Bicocca, in November 2023.

 **Lecturers:** Simone Melzi [website](https://sites.google.com/site/melzismn/), Riccardo Marin [website](https://ricma.netlify.app/)